Demining: Unmanned ground vehicles

+Unmanned aerial vehicle

-Drone is a synonym for unmanned aerial vehicle (UAV).
-The system that includes the drone, the person operating the machine and the communication system is called an unmanned aerial (or aircraft) system (UAS).
-The FAA also uses the term small unmanned aircraft systems (sUAS) for small UAS.
+Unmanned aerial vehicles (UAVs), or drones, can be used to detect mines.
+The system that includes the drone, the person operating the machine, and the communication system is called an unmanned aerial (or aircraft) system (UAS).
 In the past decade, the use of such systems for demining has grown rapidly.

 Drones equipped with cameras have been used to map areas during non-technical survey, to monitor changes in land use resulting from demining, to identify patterns of mine placement and predict new locations, and to plan access routes to minefields.
 One such system, a fixed-wing UAV made by SenseFly, is being tested by GICHD in Angola.
 A Spanish company, CATUAV, equipped a drone with optical sensors to scan potential minefields in Bosnia and Herzegovina; their design was a finalist in the 2015 Drones for Good competition.
 From February to October 2019, Humanity & Inclusion, an international NGO, is testing drones for non-technical survey in northern Chad.

 Several ideas for detecting landmines are in the research and development phase.
 A research team at the University of Bristol is working on adding multispectral imaging (for detecting chemical leaks) to drones.
 Geophysicists at Binghamton University are testing the use of thermal imaging to locate "butterfly mines", which were dropped from airplanes in Afghanistan and mostly sit on the surface.
 At DTU Space, an institute in the Technical University of Denmark, researchers are designing a drone with magnetometer suspended underneath it, with the initial goal of clearing mines from World War II so power cables can be connected to offshore wind turbines.

 The Dutch Mine Kafon project, led by designer Massoud Hassani, is working on an autonomous drone called the Mine Kafon Drone.
 It uses robotic attachments in a three-step process.
 First, a map is generated using a 3-D camera and GPS.
 Next, a metal detector pinpoints the location of mines.
 Finally, a robotic gripping arm places a detonator above each mine and the drone triggers it from a distance.

 Drone programs must overcome challenges such as getting permission to fly, finding safe takeoff and landing spots, and getting access to electricity for charging the batteries.
 In addition, there are concerns about privacy, and a danger that drones could be weaponized by hostile forces.

+A drone developed in 2023 through the Ukrainian Brave1 platform to detect mines ST-1 is in use.